 The pedagogic instructor participates in the preparation of the assignment of the student-teachers to the coacher-teachers.
-They set the criteria for the choice of a good professional teacher, and participate in the considerations concerning the choice of professional teachers in the school and outline the instructions for the specific practicum.
-Difficulties or special problems that arise in the practicum are treated either by the pedagogic instructor or the academic instructor according to their availability or the content of the issue.
-In any case, there will be communication between the pedagogic and academic instructors.
+They set the criteria for the choice of a good professional teacher and participate in the choice of professional teachers in the school and outline the instructions for the specific practicum.
+Difficulties or special problems that arise in the practicum are addressed either by the pedagogic instructor or the academic instructor depending on their availability or the topic at hand.
+In any case, communication between the pedagogic and academic instructors is required.

+2.4.2.3 The Coacher-Teacher

-2.4.2.3 The Coacher-Teacher: In the Academia Class program, the coacher-teacher is a skilled and experienced teacher teaching the disciplinary specialization of the student-teacher.
-The teacher accompanies the student from the start when preparing for the school year and until it ends.
-The coacher-teacher serves as the mentor for the student-teacher, providing a personal model of optimal teaching, helps the student to become familiar with long-term processes and educational programs in teaching, enables the student-teacher to exercise co-teaching together with them, to prepare and plan lessons and to conduct them, analyze them and develop from that experience.
-The coacher-teacher enables the student-teacher to encounter a range of educational situations in the classroom and to experience the teacher's work outside lessons: pupil evaluations, meeting with parents, staff meetings etc.
+In the Academia Class program, the coacher-teacher is a skilled and experienced teacher teaching the disciplinary specialization of the student-teacher.
+The teacher accompanies the student from the start, when preparing for the school year, until the end.
+The coacher-teacher serves as the mentor for the student-teacher, providing a personal model of optimal teaching, helps the student to become familiar with long-term processes and educational programs in teaching, co-teaches with the student-teacher, helps them to prepare plan and conduct lessons, and then to analyze them and to learn from the experience.
+The coacher-teacher introduces the student-teacher to a range of educational situations in the classroom and enables them to experience the teacher's work activities outside lessons: pupil evaluations, meeting with parents, staff meetings, etc.

-One hour each week is predetermined in the timetable for the meetings between the coacher-teacher and student-teacher.
-This hour allows time and availability for reflection, learning and planning.
-The coacher-teacher maintains contact with the disciplinary pedagogic instructor, receiving specific instructions from the instructor for the disciplinary practicum, sitting with the instructor for summarizing conversations after observations and informs the instructor on any matter concerning the student-teacher.
-The coacher-teacher undergoes 60 hours training and when they complete their training, they join a refresher and simulation course (8 annual hours).
+One hour each week is reserved for meetings between the coacher-teacher and student-teacher.
+This hour provides time and space for reflection, learning, and planning.
+The coacher-teacher maintains contact with the disciplinary pedagogic instructor, receiving specific instructions from the instructor for the disciplinary practicum, working with the instructor to summarize their discussions after observations, and informs the instructor about any issues concerning the student-teacher.
+The coacher-teacher undergoes 60 hours of training, after which they participate in a yearly refresher and simulation course (8 hours annually).

-2.4.2.4 The school coordinator: The school coordinator is a school teacher whose function is to assimilate the Academia Class program on behalf of the school.
-Usually the role of the coordinator is given to a teacher who holds an additional role in the school, who has a systemic view of the school, experience and interpersonal skills.
+2.4.2.4 The school coordinator

+The school coordinator is a teacher from the school whose function is to assimilate the Academia Class program into the school’s processes.
+Usually the role of the coordinator is given to a teacher who holds an administrative role in the school and has a systemic view of the school, in addition to experience and interpersonal skills.
 The coordinator is responsible for the entire group of student-teachers in the school and coordinates the assignment of the student-teachers to suitable coacher-teachers.

-The coordinator is responsible for ensuring the student-teachers' assimilation in different activities beyond the learning program, and ensures that they meet with other school role-holders, and get to know various angles of the teacher's work.
-The coordinator follows the regular attendance of the student-teachers in the practicum.
-They are also responsible for the student-teachers' integration in the school staff, welcoming them, presenting them to the staff and creating an atmosphere of acceptance and participation for them among the staff.
-Together with the academic instructor, the coordinator solves problems and relates to various incidents connected to the functioning of the student-teachers and coacher-teachers and conflicts that arise in the relations between them.
+The coordinator is responsible for ensuring the student-teachers' involvement in activities beyond the learning program, ensuring that they meet with other school role-holders and that they get to know various angles of the teacher's work.
+The coordinator monitors the regular attendance of the student-teachers in the practicum.
+They are also responsible for the student-teachers' integration into the school’s staff, welcoming them, introducing them to the staff, and creating an atmosphere of acceptance and participation for them among the staff.
+Together with the academic instructor, the coordinator solves problems and handles incidents connected to the functioning of both student-teachers and coacher-teachers and conflicts that arise in the relations between them.

-2.5 Summary of the change due to the new model: Moving from a triangular to a pentagonal model
+2.5 Summary of changes in the new model: Moving from a triangular to a pentagonal model

 .

-The following table compares the triangular and pentagonal models within the Academia Class program, relating to the processes and regularities involved in the student-teachers' clinical practicum as part of their teacher-training processes.
+The following table compares the triangular and pentagonal models within the Academia Class program with regard to the processes and regularities involved in the student-teachers' clinical practicum as part of their teacher-training processes.

 Table 1.
-Comparison between the triangular and pentagonal models, by roles and categories
+Comparison between the triangular and pentagonal models, by role and category